gvivek19/fss16c/read/6/README.md

 ##i Reference

-Security and Rapid-Release in Firefox
+Sandy Clark, Micheal Collis, Matt Blaze and Jonathan M. Smith, "Security and Rapid-Release in Firefox", Proceedings of the 2014 ACM SIGSAC Conference on Computer and Communications Security